 - Garlic.
 Adds a fragrant flavor to the sour soup paste

 - Salt.
-Just a touch to help adds flavor to the sour
+Just need a dash to help add flavor to the sour flavor.

 - Shrimp paste.
 Adds an extra depth of salty and umami to the soup.

 - Tamarind pulp.
 It adds a definite sour taste to the soup.

 - Fish sauce.
 Add great umami and salty taste to the soup

 - Lime juice.
 Use fresh lime juice in addition to tamarind.
 It adds a fragrant and sharp tang to the soup's

 - Sugar.
 Use white, brown, or palm sugar.
 Just a tiny bit to help round out the salty and sour tastes.